 The responsibilities of the Audit Committee are defined in a Charter which has been approved by the Board of Directors.
 The Committee's Charter is available at McCormick's Investor Relations website at ir.mccormick.com under "Corporate Governance," then "Audit Committee Charter."
 Among other things, the Charter gives the Committee the responsibility for reviewing McCormick's audited financial statements and the financial reporting process.
 In carrying out that responsibility, the Committee has reviewed and discussed McCormick's audited financial statements with management, and it has discussed with McCormick's independent registered public accounting firm the matters which are required to be discussed under Auditing Standards promulgated by the Public Company Accounting Oversight Board ("PCAOB"), including PCAOB Auditing Standard No. 1301 (Communication with Audit Committees).
 In addition, the Committee has reviewed the written disclosures and letter required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with such firm its independence.
-The Audit Committee has reviewed the fees of the independent registered public accounting firm for non-audit services and believes that such fees are compatible with the independence of the independent registered public accounting firm.
-Based on these reviews and discussions, the Committee recommended to the Board of Directors that McCormick's audited financial statements be included in McCormick's Annual Report on Form 10-K for the fiscal year ended November 30, 2018.
-The Committee also decided to appoint the accounting firm of Ernst & Young LLP to serve as the independent registered public accounting firm of McCormick for fiscal year 2019, subject to ratification by the stockholders of McCormick, because of, among other things, the quality and efficiency of the services they provide, their capabilities, technical expertise and knowledge
+The Audit Committee has reviewed the fees of the independent registered public accounting firm for non-audit services and believes that such fees are compatible with the independence of the independent registered public accounting firm of non-audit services and believes that such fees are commended to the Board of Directors that McCormick's audited financial statements be included in McCormick's Annual Report on Form 10-K for the fiscal year ended November 30, 2018.
+The Committee also decided to appoint the accounting firm of Ernst & Young LLP to serve as the independent registered public accounting firm of Ernst & young LLP to serve as the independent registered public accounting firm of Ernst & young LLP to serve as the independent registered public accounting firm of Ernst & young LLP to serve as the independent registered public accoun